Marx Brothers: 1933–1949: MGM, RKO, and United Artists

 The first Marx Brothers/Thalberg film was A Night at the Opera (1935), a satire on the world of opera, where the brothers help two young singers in love by throwing a production of Il Trovatore into chaos.
-The film, including its famous scene where an absurd number of people crowd into a tiny stateroom on a ship, was a great success.
-It was followed two years later by an even bigger hit, A Day at the Races (1937), in which the brothers cause mayhem in a sanitarium and at a horse race.
-The film features Groucho and Chico's famous "Tootsie Frootsie Ice Cream" sketch.
+The film, including its famous scene where a large number of people crowd into a tiny stateroom on a ship, was a success.
+It was followed two years later by an even bigger hit, A Day at the Races (1937), set in a sanitorium and at a horse race, with Groucho portraying a horse doctor masquerading as a real doctor.
+The film features Groucho and Chico's classic "Tootsie Frootsie Ice Cream" sketch, in which Chico cons Groucho into purchasing a wheelbarrow full of worthless racing tips.
 In a 1969 interview with Dick Cavett, Groucho said that the two movies made with Thalberg were the best that they ever produced.
-Despite the Thalberg films' success, the brothers left MGM in 1937; Thalberg had died suddenly on September 14, 1936, two weeks after filming began on A Day at the Races, leaving the Marxes without an advocate at the studio.
+Thalberg died suddenly on September 14, 1936, two weeks after filming began on A Day at the Races.
+After his death, the Marxes no longer had an advocate at the studio, and left MGM in 1937.